wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 Choreographer: Rachel Yan Ting Li · Performers: Rachel Yan Ting Li, Hannike Martens

-Born & raised in Hong Kong, Rachel is a freelance dance artist in contemporary/ballet, a choreographer, and educator.
+Born & raised in Hong Kong, Rachel is a freelance dance artist, choreographer, and educator.
+Through her choreographic works, she translates her understanding of the world into dynamic and captivating movement.
 She trained at Rambert School of Ballet & Contemporary Dance and toured nationally with Emergence Dance Company.
-Career highlights include Let's All Dance Ballet Company touring *The Nutcracker* and an original contemporary opera with Company Carpi: *Disunited Jukebox*.
+As a versatile artist, her career highlights include Let's All Dance Ballet Company touring *The Nutcracker* and touring an original contemporary opera with Company Carpi: *Disunited Jukebox*.

 Insta <a href="https://instagram.com/rachelyantingli.dance" target="_blank">@rachelyantingli.dance</a>
 <hr>